Túpac Amaru II: Early life

-Tupac Amaru II was born José Gabriel Condorcanqui Noguera in around 1742 in Surimana, Tungasuca, in the province of Cusco, to Miguel Condorcanqui Usquionsa Tupac Amaru, kuraka of three towns in the Tinta district, and María Rosa Noguera.
-On May 1, 1742, Tupac Amaru II was baptized by Santiago José Lopez in a church in Tungasuca.
+Túpac Amaru II was born José Gabriel Condorcanqui Noguera in around 1742 in Surimana, Tungasuca, in the province of Cusco, to Miguel Condorcanqui Usquionsa Túpac Amaru, kuraka of three towns in the Tinta district, and María Rosa Noguera.
+On May 1, 1742, Túpac Amaru II was baptized by Santiago José Lopez in a church in Tungasuca.
 Prior to his father's death, Amaru II spent his childhood in the Vilcamayu Valley; he accompanied his father to community functions, such as the temple, the market, and processions.
-Tupac's parents died when he was twelve years old and he was raised by his aunt and uncle.
+Túpac's parents died when he was twelve years old and he was raised by his aunt and uncle.
 When he was 16, he received a Jesuit education at the San Francisco de Borja School, founded to educate the sons of kurakas.
 The Jesuits "impressed upon him his social standing as future kuraka and someone of royal Inca blood."
 When he was 22, Amaru II married Micaela Bastidas.
 Shortly after his marriage, Amaru II succeeded his father as kuraka, giving him rights to land.
 Like his father, he was both the head of several Quechua communities and a regional merchant and muleteer, inheriting 350 mules from his father's estate.
 His regional trading gave him contacts in many other indigenous communities and access to information about economic conditions.
 His personal contacts and knowledge of the region were useful in the rebellion of 1780–1781.

 He was recognised as an elite Quechua from a kuraka family and was educated at a school in Cuzco for sons of indigenous leaders.
 He spoke Quechua and Spanish and learned Latin from the Jesuits.
 He was upwardly socially mobile, and in Cuzco he had connections with distinguished Spanish and Spanish American (creole) residents.
 "The upper classes in Lima saw him as a well-educated Indian".